sjoh18/MS263-Final-Project/README.md

-# Effects of temperature and food availability on abundance of three genera of marine gelatinous medusae
+# Effects of upwelling (nitrate flux) on abundance of three genera of marine gelatinous medusae

 ## Steps for running analysis
 1. Download the CSV files in the "data" folder